 I learned fear at a very young age.
 Yet that did not keep me from loving God.
 I knew Him.
 I had a relationship with Him.
 His love was real to me, and the most important thing to me.
 Yet I would soon learn how difficult holding on to that love would become.

-Although my father was against religion, I spent a great deal of time growing up in the Mormon church.
-My grandmother on my mother’s side was devoutly Mormon, and spent many hours training me in the ways of the Mormon belief systems.
-Most of my time was not spent in Sunday School as one might think, but instead my training and discipleship came from relentless hours of punishment, ritual abuse, and indoctrination by way of mind control programming.
-Because of this I grew to believe that God had abandoned me, pushing me farther into the beliefs that He was just a far away entity that was untouchable to me.
+Although my father was against religion, I spent a great deal of time growing up in the Mormon and Catholic churches.
+My grandmother on my mother’s side was devoutly Mormon and spent many hours training me in the ways of the Mormon belief systems.
+Most of my time was not spent in Sunday School as one might think, but instead, my training and discipleship came from relentless hours of punishment, ritual abuse, and indoctrination by way of mind control programming.
+Because of this, I grew to believe that God had abandoned me, pushing me farther into the beliefs that God was just a far away entity that was judging and condemning me.

-I began to write poetry about death and dying, and short stories about vampires, abuse, death and romance.
+I began to write poetry about death and dying, and short stories about vampires, abuse, death, and romance.
 It was an ode to death and the pain that I faced daily.
 My life was too painful and horrific to bear.
 It was so full of fear and strife, I was desperate for an escape.
 Death had become my only hope.
 I began cutting and made a few attempts to take my life.
-I felt alone and full of despair in the world.
+I felt alone and full of despair in the world, and I never felt safe, always wondering when the next attack would come upon me.

 I allowed this sexual assault to go on for months, believing it was for the greater good.
 To me, love equaled pain and I could endure one in order to receive the other.
 Once I realized that this relationship was keeping me in misery instead of joy, I decided to end it.
 The feelings of hope I had in the relationship had faded into feelings of hatred and resentment.

-Unfortunately it led me into a serious of abusive relationships and promiscuity.
+Unfortunately, all of this abuse led me to a series of abusive relationships and promiscuity.
 I continued the line of thinking that if I loved a boy and wanted his affection, I needed to bend to his will and also to jump into bed with him.
 I didn’t understand how I kept getting into situations where I was being abused, I only knew that I just wanted someone, anyone to love me.

 I was very heavily into drugs by this time, experimenting with whatever came my way.
-I started with marijuana just a year or so before, and had moved into LSD and mushrooms.
+I started with marijuana just a year or so before and had moved into LSD and mushrooms.
 I started using drugs to numb the intense well of pain laying deep inside of me, but then I began to use drugs as a way to enhance my life.
 Drugs were a way to connect with higher levels of self and of the world around me as well as an escape.
 They helped intensify the feelings I had for this couple, and then a brother that I fell madly in love with.
 They took me under their wing and trained me and molded me into who they wanted to be.
 I fully embraced the persona of the witch.
-I got deep into learning about witchcraft when suddenly the Wiccan man and his family completely kicked me out of their lives.
+I got deep into learning about witchcraft and was being indoctrinated into their coven when suddenly the Wiccan man and his family completely kicked me out of their lives.
 I was dumbfounded and determined to show them how serious I was about witchcraft and being good enough for them.
+It was another saving grace in my life from God.

-I threw myself into learning about witchcraft and the occult, as well as many other new age practices.
+In order to prove my worth to this coven and show that I was willing to do what it takes to belong, I threw myself into learning about witchcraft and the occult, as well as many other new age practices.
 I taught myself about Buddhism, Hinduism, Kabbalah and more.
 I worshiped the moon and the ocean and did many rituals and spells.
-I did crystals and other gems over my chakras and awakend my third eye.
+I channel the energy of crystals and other gems over my chakras to awaken my third eye.
 I did yoga and meditated and tried to open my mind to higher levels.
 I did rituals where I astral projected and constantly called on gods and goddesses to bless and protect me, as well as enhance my rituals and spells.

 I was so deep into the practice yet, I was doing it all on my own.
 I had no other witch friends nor did I find a coven to join.
 I kept seeking to find other witches and a coven, but as I look back now I can again see God’s hand, protecting me from various situations.
 If I would have gotten into a coven, it would have been that much harder to separate myself from witchcraft.
 My desperation to learn more about magic and grow my beliefs lead me to continue working heavily in the dark arts.